DavidTurland/yara-rest/README.md

 1. `/externalvar`   defining external variables for compiler, rules, and 'particular' scanners
 1. `/rules/compile` compiling rules from file(s) each with an optional namespace
 1. `/scan/file`     scanning files with a particular scanner
+1. `/scan/string`   scan a string with a particular scanner
 1. `/info`          lightweight call to obtain server status

 # Requirements